Nin0n/node-multiplayer-snake/README.md

 ### Web Audio Project

-This game has been taken from https://github.com/simondiep/node-multiplayer-snake in order to improve the sound design and the music, mostly using the Web Audio API.
+This game has been taken from https://github.com/simondiep/node-multiplayer-snake in order to improve the sound design and the music, using the Web Audio API and Audio HTML5 objects.

 Thus, only few files were modified:
 - public/js/config/game-controller.js